 You can expect a call from the negligent driver’s insurance company soon after the accident.
 While this is normal, what you say during this call can jeopardize your entire case.

-If the adjuster asks for a recorded statement, politely decline and direct any questions to us.
-Despite what they say, you have a right to take time to process your motorcycle crash and consult our attorneys before committing to an official statement.
+If the adjuster asks for a recorded statement, politely decline and direct any questions to our Port St. Lucie lawyers.
+Despite what they might say, you have a right to take some time to process your motorcycle crash and consult our law firm before committing to an official statement.

-However, taking a settlement now may prevent you from ever recovering additional compensation later.
-This can be a problem if your injuries are worse than you first thought, if you are out of work longer than you thought, or if your injuries do not heal the way you expected them to.
+However, taking a settlement now may prevent you from recovering additional compensation later.
+This can be a problem if your expenses are higher than you realized, if you are out of work longer than you thought you would be, or if your injuries do not heal the way you expected them to.

 - As a motorcyclist sharing the road, you were owed a duty of care by other drivers.